david-andrew/PRS_robot/README.md

 2. Wait for all components to stop moving (calibration process)
 3. Place blank fretboard on the slide, and clamp in place
 4. Press both start buttons simultaneously
+5. Wait for robot to press all frets and return slide to start position
+7. Repeat from step 3 to press a new board

 ## Example Debug Usage